abpframework/abp/docs/en/Application-Startup.md

 > You can check the [Autofac Integration](Autofac-Integration.md) document if you want to learn how you can integrate the [Autofac](https://autofac.org/) dependency injection container with the ABP Framework.

 Finally, the `CreateAsync` method has a last overload that takes the module class name as a `Type` parameter and a `IServiceCollection` object.
-So, we could re-write the last `CreateAsync` method usage as like in the following code block:
+So, we could re-write the last `CreateAsync` method usage as in the following code block:

 ````csharp
 using var application = await AbpApplicationFactory